conversationai/conversationai-models/attention-tutorial/README.md

 **Contributors: nthain, martin-gorner**

-This tutorial provides an introduction to building text classification models in tensorflow that use attention to provide insight into how classification decisions are being made.
-We will build our tensorflow graph following the Embed - Encode - Attend - Predict paradigm introduced by Matthew Honnibal.
+This tutorial provides an introduction to building text classification models in Tensorflow that use attention to provide insight into how classification decisions are being made.
+We will build our Tensorflow graph following the Embed - Encode - Attend - Predict paradigm introduced by Matthew Honnibal.
 For more information about this approach, you can refer to:

 Slides: https://goo.gl/BYT7au

 Video: https://youtu.be/pzOzmxCR37I

-Figure 1 below provides a representation of the full tensorflow graph we will build in this tutorial.
+Figure 1 below provides a representation of the full Tensorflow graph we will build in this tutorial.

 ![Figure 1](img/entire_model.png "Figure 1")